Azby-Cxdw/Study/Physics/Physics.md

 > The rate of change of displacement of a body in a particular direction with respect to time.

 Velocity is basically speeding in a specific direction.
+It tells us not only how fast an object is moving but also the direction in which it is moving.
 It is a vector quantity, which means we need both magnitude (speed) and direction to define velocity.

 - It is a vector quantity
 - It is denoted by **v**
 - The SI Unit of velocity is meter per second(**m/s** or **ms-1**)
 - The dimension of velocity are LT<sup>-1</sup> or M<sup>0</sup>L<sup>1</sup>T<sup>-1</sup>
+- Velocity can be positive or negative.
+The sign implies the direction of the displacement.

 #### Formula